flutter/devtools/packages/devtools_app/integration_test/README.md

 ### Running a test

-1. Run the integration test script: `dart run integration_test/e2e.dart`
+1. Run an integration test script: `dart run integration_test/all.dart`

 To speed up local development, you can pass in a vm service uri from a Dart or Flutter app running on your local machine.
 This saves the cost of spinning up a new test app for each test run.
 To do this,